Paisley and pin-ups in a Bulgarian military ruin.

 For the time being at least, the milk factory remains as an ugly landmark on the edge of town; a monument to failed industry.

-Photography by Kilburn Adam.
+All photographs by Kilburn Adam.